Consultation with key stakeholders began for East Anglia ONE

 Scoping Reports Issued

-In early 2017, we will submit the Scoping Reports for East Anglia ONE North and East Anglia TWO to the Planning Inspectorate for review.
+In late 2017, we will submit the Scoping Reports for East Anglia ONE North and East Anglia TWO to the Planning Inspectorate for review.
 These documents outline our initial proposals and seek stakeholder opinions on the areas we should investigate in detail when undertaking our Environmental Impact Assessements.

 Offshore Construction Commences